-When you’re trying to get pregnant or think you may be, the first place you likely head is to the store to buy a home pregnancy test.
+If you think you may be pregnant, the first place you likely thought to head is to the store to buy a home pregnancy test.
 However, knowing if you are or aren’t pregnant is pretty important information.
-This leads many to wonder how common are false negative pregnancy test results?
+This leads many to wonder: how common are false negative pregnancy test results?
 False positives?
 Can you really trust what that tiny result screen is telling you?

 How do pregnancy tests work?